lzwjava/blog-source/original/2024-12-29-cooking-en.md

 * Ingredients that are heated in a grill oven can be coated with cornflour and light soy sauce.
 Using fruit juice to marinate is also acceptable, such as lemon, orange, or apple juice.

+* We cut meat or other ingredients into small pieces to allow them to be heated more effectively in the pot.

 {: .centered }
 ![](assets/images/cooking/c1.jpg){: .responsive }